rdkcentral/aamp/AAMP-UVE-API.md

 ### setClosedCaptionStatus ( status )
 - Supported UVE version 2.6 and above.
 - Set the ClosedCaption rendering to on/off.
+- Returns true if setClosedCaptionStatus has been performed.

 |Name|Type|Description|
 |----|----|-----------|